PatchPulse/cli/README.md

 ## License

-This project is licensed under GNU GPLv3 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details.

 ## Author

-This Patch Pulse CLI tool is maintained by [Barry Michael Doyle](https://barrymichaeldoyle.com).
+This Patch Pulse CLI tool is maintained by [@BarryMichaelDoyle]https://github.com/barrymichaeldoyle).

 ## Contributing